 PHC awards up to 30 transfer credits for most AP exams with scores of 3, 4, or 5.
-For a current list of eligible AP exams and requirements, visit www. phc.edu/transfer.
+For a current list of eligible AP Exams and requirements, visit our transfer credit policy webpage at: www.phc.edu/transfer.
 Please note that CLEP tests are not eligible for credit transfer.